Antivirus False Positives.

 Installation Files.
 If an antivirus program is consistently

-flagging a Compass files as having problems, it is possible that
+flagging a Compass file as having problems, it is possible that

-you've gotten a file that has been tapered with or corrupted.
+you've gotten a file that has been tampered with or corrupted.

 You can authenticate Compass files using